-Facebook exec on improving platform: ‘There are certain things only lawmakers can do’
+Facebook’s Nick Clegg on improving platform: ‘There are certain things only lawmakers can do’

 “Basically, for so long the social media companies have been saying, and the other tech platforms, ‘Trust us, we got this.’
 Well look where we are now,” Ms. Klobuchar said.
 “The guy down the street tells me his mother-in-law won’t get a vaccine because she read on social media that it would implant a microchip in her arm.
 We know that the majority of the people that aren’t getting vaccines read stuff on these platforms.”

-Ms. Klobuchar said she thought Congress needed to enact privacy legislation and update ‘competition policy’ referring to antitrust laws affecting tech companies.
+Ms. Klobuchar said she thought Congress needed to enact privacy legislation and update “competition policy” referring to antitrust laws affecting tech companies.

 Sign up for Daily Newsletters